General Competition Rules

 Any physically sound dog may compete in the AWI World Championship Series, subject to the restrictions described below:

 Due to the risk of injury because of underdeveloped anatomy, dogs must be at least one year old to be eligible to compete in the AWI World Championship Series Open Division.
-Dogs under one year of age may compete in the AWI Toss & Catch World Championship and any Toss & Catch division run at any Open Qualifier.
+Dogs under one year of age may compete in the AWI Toss and Catch World Championship and any Toss and Catch division run at any Open Qualifier.
 The AWI realizes that it is difficult to determine the age of some rescue dogs, and does not want to bar any dogs from competition.
 The AWI requests that handlers use their best judgment in entering dogs of uncertain age, not vault dogs under the age of eighteen months ( if so the AWI will disqualify the handler for lifetime from playing any AWI event), and above all BE SAFE.

 Dogs in any stage of heat are not allowed at the competition site.

 All dogs must have current Rabies vaccinations.
 Vaccinations for Parvovirus and Kennel Cough are strongly recommended.